-Of all the techniques for texture analysis, the most commonly used today is probably the one based on the method of the gray level co-occurrence matrix (GLCM).
+Of all the techniques for texture analysis, the most common used today is probably the one based on the method the gray level co-occurrence matrix (GLCM).
 [7] first suggested the GLCM approach as a way of classifying images using statistical measurements of second order.
 The definition of a co-occurrence gray-level matrix (GLCM) was considered in the threshold selection literature.
-GLCM encoded spatial information has been used successfully in various applications including extraction of features, texture classification, texture description.
+GLCM was considered in the threshold selection literature.
+GLCM orange applications including extraction for the classification, texture description.
 The use of Gray Level Co-Occurrence Matrix (GLCM) is mostly used to capture remote sensing imagery with prototypes [2] [8].

 There are several techniques for matching fingerprints.
 Many researchers in the literature suggested the different solution to fingerprint matching system problems.
 [9] proposed GLCM based fingerprint recognition algorithm.
 Using the GLCM seven significant statistical descriptors were measured with specific pixel separation distances in four orientations between pixels.
-Instead, these descriptors are used to create a feature set that defines the selected enhanced fingerprint image region surrounding the core 2021 2nd International Conference on Innovative and Creative Information Technology (ICITech) September 23-25, 2021, UKSW Salatiga, Indonesia point in a unique way.
+Instead, these descriptors are used to create a feature set that defines the selected enhanced fingerprint image region surrounding the core point in a unique way.
 The experimental results show that the Proposed Algorithm achieves good accuracy of recognition for various combinations of GLCM pixel separation distances, number of nearest neighbors and distance metrics used in KNN classifier and can be used to recognize fingerprints.
-Research on fingerprints has also been studied by [8], they have developed the multimodal biometric system using ear and fingerprint.
+Research on finge 11 nts has also been studied by [8], they have developed the multimodal bid 11 tric system using ear and fingerprint.
 Ear characteristics are identified, and horizontal matrix and vertical matrix are generated.